FangYingLi/computationalphysics_N2013301020027/README.md

 this is a little game,really little^_^ you can run it in your command window [guess number](https://github.com/FangYingLi/computationalphysics_N2013301020027/blob/master/guess_number.py)

-###Have light in heart everyday--Best wishes!
+Best wishes!
 ![](http://a1.qpic.cn/psb?/V13WTB3335ifOd/Xoie5xvk8l1tfzPTjU.7dAEcUFjuH7FohZ.BB9HDSCs!/b/dH0BAAAAAAAA&bo=XgIGAgAAAAAFB3w!&rf=viewer_4)

-THIS IS MY COMPUTATIONAL PHYSICS HOMEWORK AT FUDAN UNIVERSITY(2019) Lots of things happened in several years......
+THIS IS MY COMPUTATIONAL PHYSICS HOMEWORK AT FUDAN UNIVERSITY(2019)
-It seems that I back to the old way again......
+Lots of things happened in several years......